-Take Up the Cross: A Devotional for Lent thorough contemplation of the cross, of Christ's sacrificial work in our behalf, should be an essential experience of every Christian every year.
+A Devotional for Lent

+thorough contemplation of the cross, of Christ's sacrificial work in our behalf, should be an essential experience of every Christian every year.
 So central are these themes to the Christian life that we must consciously pause to reflect upon them-and to yield ourselves more completely to God's transforming presence in the process.
 Too often, however, this does not happen.
 Many in the church today neglect Lent, perhaps because it has not the glamor and glitz of Advent.
-I fear this is a gross oversight, so (as a pitifully small attempt to remedy this) I have prepared a short devotional for individuals or families with older children.
+This is a gross oversight.
+For that reason, I have prepared this short devotional for individuals or families with older children.
 Each day includes a reading from the Old and New Testaments, followed by a short devotional to help spur reflection on these grand themes of Scripture, and then a few questions for personal reflection or corporate discussion.
 Each week proceeds through a new topic that will help prepare our hearts for Christ's passion, death and resurrection.
 I have included a weekly verse for memorization related to the week's topic.
 I pray this will be a time for individuals and families to grow closer to God (and to each other) as we fix our eyes on the crucified Christ and worship God in the splendor of his holiness and love.
-SOLI DEO GLORIA.